LoopKit/CGMBLEKit/README.md

 ## ResetTransmitter App Installation

-Download the XdripG5 code by clicking on the green `Clone or Download` button (scroll up on this page and you'll find it), then select `Download Zip`
+Download the CGMBLEKit code by clicking on the green `Clone or Download` button (scroll up on this page and you'll find it), then select `Download Zip`

 ![ResetTransmitter help](https://github.com/Kdisimone/images/blob/master/resetTransmitter-first.png)